 We believe an important part of this whole learning process is to provide support; whether through automated services and extra resources (eg. in the student room) or through generous access to

 academic specialists who can guide and mentor the student as needed.
 Your fees are paying not only for a set of notes; but for a whole process of learning to be designed, maintained and supported by having resources standing ready to support you whenever we detect you straying off course; or whenever you approach us seeking assistance.

 Q. How important is a Degree?

-A degree (for example) helps get you a job interview, but it is the knowledge you have and the way that you present that gets you the job.
+A degree (for example) may help get you a job interview, but it is the knowledge you have and the way that you present that gets you the job.
 After you get a job, employers rarely ever consider your qualifications - your future depends on your performance, not the qualifications you hold.
 This is why people in many of the top positions in business are not the most highly qualified -but they are generally very knowledgeable and highly skilled.
 In some jobs it can be a disadvantage to be seen as "over qualified".
 Present relevant credentials for the job you apply for; and not necessarily all credentials.